 The native New Englander has become renowned in Wine Country for his killer ribs, served annually with a zinfandel barbecue sauce at the Seghesio Zin & BBQ festival in July.
-Later in the summer, the ribs make a zingy encore at the annual Taste of Sonoma at the Green Music Center.
-Folks line up for miles to sample the sweet’n’spicy ribs, then lick their fingers clean so they can take another sip of zinfandel.
+In the past, the ribs have also made a zingy encore at the annual Taste of Sonoma.
+At either event, folks lined up for miles to sample the sweet’n’spicy ribs, then licked their fingers clean so they can take another sip of zinfandel.

 This Father’s Day, we asked Janiak to create a finger-licking good barbecue menu that would be easy enough for mom and the kids to pull off on their own, without a professional chef at their side.

 That turned out to be pretty easy, since Janiak recently launched a line of three Seghesio Kitchen condiments, providing shortcuts that can dazzle dad with dishes such as St. Louis-style cut ribs finished with Zinfandel BBQ Sauce and sausages topped with Zinfandel Mustard Pan Sauce.

 As a side salad, he shared a favorite recipe for a Corn and Mushroom Salad with Frisée, a curly endive.
 And for a savory appetizer, he suggested a savory bruschetta topped with Seghesio Kitchen Artichoke and Piquillo Pepper Tapenade and a slice of Bellwether Farms Carmody.